 About the PEPPER Font

-In response to many requests, we are pleased to make a version of the PEPPER Font available as freeware to colleagues who frequently use phonetic symbols in documents.
-To download the font, see the Installation Instructions link on the left.
+The PEPPER Font available as freeware to colleagues who frequently use phonetic symbols in documents.
+To download the font, see the Installation Instructions link on the next section.
 Version 2 is a TrueType proportionally spaced font designed for Microsoft Windows applications.
-For detailed instructions for using the PEPPER Font in Microsoft Word see the Complete Manual link on the left.
+For detailed instructions for using the PEPPER Font in Microsoft Word, see the Complete Manual.
 General instructions are provided for other applications.

-As of November 2000, we have also released a variation of the TrueType PEPPER Font called PEPPER sans Diacritics.
+As of November 2000, we released a variation of the TrueType PEPPER Font called PEPPER sans Diacritics.
 This version of the font includes the 43 regular and bold symbols for all of the American English consonants, vowels, and diphthongs, as well as the special characters, but does not include the 45 diacritic symbols.
-We decided to make this streamlined version of the PEPPER Font available for simplified use in documents where diacritics are not needed.
+This streamlined version of the PEPPER Font is available for simplified use in documents where diacritics are not needed.

-PEPPER Font does work on Macintoshes.
+The PEPPER Font does work on Macintoshes.
 For OS X, copy the four *.ttf files (pep.ttf, pep2.ttf, pepb.ttf and pep2b.ttf) to the Mac Font Library.
-Unfortunately, if you run into trouble installing the PEPPER Font on a Macintosh we cannot help because we don't have any Macintoshes.
+Unfortunately, if you run into trouble installing the PEPPER Font on a Macintosh, we do not have Macintosh systems available with which to help troubleshoot.